lostl1ght/keymap-switch.nvim/README.md

 # keymap-switch.nvim

-A plugin for Neovim for switching `:h keymap` and displaying it in a status line.
+A plugin for Neovim for switching keyboard layout and displaying it in a status line.

 ### Table of contents